 "This message could be a scam" warning

 - Don't respond.
-To be safe, don't provide any personal information, wire money, reply to the message, or follow any links.
+To be safe, don't reply to the message or click any links.

 Vivian is a Gmail expert and the author of this help page.
 Leave her feedback about this help page.